 Versace Blue Jeans – Best Cheap Cologne for Men to Relax With

-When you heat Versace, you probably imagine a heavy price tag.
+When you hear Versace, you probably imagine a heavy price tag.
 But, sort of weirdly, Versace colognes are actually very reasonably priced.

 Like, budget prices.